ProxymanApp/atlantis/README.md

 - [x] ✅ Capture WS/WSS Traffic from URLSessionWebSocketTask
 - [x] Capture gRPC traffic (Advanced)
 - [x] Support iOS Physical Devices and Simulators
-- [x] Review traffic log from macOS [Proxyman](https://proxyman.io) app ([Github](https://github.com/ProxymanApp/Proxyman))
+- [x] Review traffic log from macOS [Proxyman](https://proxyman.com) app ([Github](https://github.com/ProxymanApp/Proxyman))
 - [x] Categorize the log by project and devices.
 - [x] Ready for Production

 ![Atlantis: Capture HTTP/HTTPS traffic from iOS app without Proxy and Certificate with Proxyman](/images/atlantis_capture_ios.jpg)

 ## ⚠️ Note
 - Atlantis is built for debugging purposes.
-All debugging tools (such as Map Local, Breakpoint, and Scripting) don't work.
+Debugging tools (such as Map Local, Breakpoint, and Scripting) don't work.
 - If you want to use debugging tools, please use normal Proxy.

 ## Requirement